nmalthouse/rathammer/doc/start.md

 This smart move function means you can move objects along arbitrary planes, by creating a temporary solid with desired plane, moving along that plane with all selected, then deleting the temporary solid.

+The gizmo is always positioned on the centeroid of the last selected object.
+Rotatations are done about this point.
+This means you can specfiy an arbirary origin for rotations by creating a temporary object, selecting it last, then doing the rotation.

 ### Face translate tool.
 A Specialized tool for moving the faces of a single solid in an arbitrary direction.
 If more than one entity is selected it will draw a bounding box around all selected and allow you to scale them proportionally.